ericdmj/cryptids/README.md

 The icons (symbols) are only the five principle cryptid body types because creating an icon for each of hundreds of cryptids is rather a daunting proposition.

 Happy entering--please add as many as you'd like!

+(One final note: I have noticed that sometimes I have to reload the site to get it to display right, but I think that's because of my super-horrible hotel wifi.
+But I thought I should mention it!)